Menscan Documentation

 Authenticated Scan

-• Open Developer Tools or use an intercepting proxy like Burp Suite.
+• Open DevTools or use Burp Suite

-• Extract the header named: Host-XASSESSIONID
+• Find the cookie/header: __Host-XASSESSIONID

 What Does Menscan Show?